msoniisg/notes/README.md

   - policy
   -
 - route 53
-- what is launch templets in aws
+- what is launch templets in aws ( eks, ecs )
 - what is disadvantage of cloud computing
 - waht is advantage of cloud computing
 - ECS
+  - cluster
+  - task definition
+- how to connect eks with s3

 ## Azure Services